8. Scholars: get ready to start your scholarship

 From time to time the Ministry of Foreign Affairs and Trade will review the New Zealand Scholarships Policy Handbooks.
 Changes made after review apply to all scholars, regardless of when they commence their scholarship.

-Please note that the current New Zealand Scholarships Policy Handbook for study in New Zealand will be updated in January 2020.
+Please note that the current New Zealand Scholarships Policy Handbook for study in New Zealand has been updated in January 2020.
 It will be the responsibility of all scholarship recipients to familiarise themselves with the updated New Zealand Scholarships Policy Handbook for study in New Zealand.

 Getting your New Zealand Scholarship may be conditional.
 You may need to meet some conditions before you leave your home country, and/or as soon as you arrive at your study location.
 Your Scholarship Letter of Offer will tell you if your scholarship comes with prerequisite conditions.
 If you do not meet the prerequisite conditions, we have to withdraw the offer of a scholarship.